-- (1) Every public authority, educational institutions and employers with more than twenty employees shall calculate, publish and report a Diversity Index to the Central Equality Commission, in a form prescribed by the Central Equality Commission. - (2) The first Diversity Index under sub-section (1) shall be prepared within three years of the enactment of this Act and shall be prepared annually thereafter. - (3) Every public authority shall undertake due measures to progressively realize diversification in all aspects of their work and at all levels of their workforce. - (4) Every private person performing public function shall undertake measures to progressively realize diversification in the aspects of their work and work force related to the discharge of their public function. - 20.
-All public authorities while making a rule, regulation, policy or strategic decision shall give due regard to eliminate all forms of discrimination to promote equality and diversity.
+- (1) Every public authority, educational institution and employer with more than twenty employees shall calculate, publish and report a Diversity Index to the Equality Commission, in a form prescribed by the Equality Commission. - (2) The first Diversity Index under sub-section (1) shall be prepared within three years of the enactment of this Act and shall be prepared annually thereafter. - (3) Every public authority shall undertake due measures to progressively realize diversification in all aspects of their work and at all levels of their workforce. - (4) Every private person performing public function shall undertake measures to progressively realize diversification in the aspects of their work and work force related to the discharge of their public function.

+20. All public authorities while making a rule, regulation, policy or strategic decision shall give due regard to eliminate all forms of discrimination to promote equality and diversity.
+In particular, public authorities shall ensure that take progressive steps in ensuring the elimination of intersectional discrimination and reduction of socio-economic inequalities.